shpz/GameplayTagMacroGenerator/README.md

 ![Icon256](https://raw.githubusercontent.com/shpz/GameplayTagMacroGenerator/master/images/Icon256.png "LOGO")

 Unreal Engine based plugin for generate GameplayTag macro code.
+Safe, elegant, simple, convenient, and fast.

 [**中文文档点这里**](https://zhuanlan.zhihu.com/p/617792556)

 ---------

-## Feature
+## Features

 1. Generate GameplayTag macro code with one click.
-The generated code includes macros, macro checks, and comments
+Generating code includes macros, macro checks, and comments.
+The GameplayTag collection source includes the GameplayTagTableList in the settings, as well as the defaultGameplayTags.ini configuration file
-2. Check if the GameplayTag is duplicate to ensure security.
-Duplicate GamePlaytags are printed in the console as warnings
+2. Check if GameplayTag is duplicated.
+Duplicate GameplayTag will be printed in the form of a warning on the console
-3. Script frameworks such as Unlua and PuerTS will be supported soon
+3. In addition to supporting C++macros, it also supports popular scripting language frameworks such as Unlua and Purchases
-4. Continuous improvement of documentation, convenient secondary development and learning
+4. Complete code annotations for easy secondary development and learning
+5. The annotation style can be changed, and there are now two types: line annotations and document annotations
+6. C++ Code Force Alignment

 ## Usage